Large-scale simultaneous inference under dependence: Simultaneous inference via closed testing

-\end{condition} \emph{Monotonicity} is a reasonable requirement for a local test.
-Several well-known global null tests are monotonic, for example, Fisher's test, Simes' test, Bonferroni test, etc; as well as the tests based on generalized means.
-As for \emph{symmetry} and \emph{separability}, recalling the class of local tests $T_{\alpha}$ defined in \eqref{Talpha}.
-It is easy to check that each of its element $t_{\alpha}^{(r)}$ is \emph{monotonic}, \emph{symmetric} for all $r$, and \emph{separable} iff $r\neq \pm \infty$. \begin{remark} A local test $t_{\alpha}$ with both \emph{symmetry} and \emph{separability} must admit the following form:
+Another practical concern with regard to imposing simultaneity is the heavy computation time, which is exponential in $m$ in general.
+In this section, we present fast (linear time shortcuts for calculating both $\overline{t}_{\alpha}$ and $\overline{e}_{\alpha}$, for local tests of form \eqref{sepsym}.

+\begin{theorem} Consider testing $m$ hypotheses with presorted scores post-hoc via closed testing using local test $t_{\alpha}$ of form \eqref{sepsym}.
+For a set $S\subseteq{[m]}$, Algorithm~\ref{shortcuts-fdp} returns the simultaneous FDP bound $\overline{e}_{\alpha}(S)$ in \eqref{fdpbound}, with at most $O(m)$ computation.

-that is the transformation functions in the summation are the same for each hypothesis. \end{remark} Now we are ready to present our linear time shortcuts to evaluate either $\overline{t}_{\alpha}$ \eqref{tbaralphasol} or $\overline{e}_{\alpha}$ \eqref{fdpbound}.
-Note that we sort the scores in ascending order in Algorithm~\ref{shortcuts-fdp} in order to have easier tracking of indices, since the algorithm is a step-down procedure.
+\end{theorem} Note that we sort the scores in ascending order in Algorithm~\ref{shortcuts-fdp} in order to have easier tracking of indices since the algorithm is a step-down procedure.
 The proof for \thmref{shortcut} is in \appref{shortcutpf}.

-\begin{theorem} Consider testing $m$ hypotheses post-hoc via closed testing using monotonic local test $t_{\alpha}$. \begin{itemize} \item[(a)] For any set $S\subseteq{[m]}$, let $J_i^\star$ be the set of indices associated with the $i$ largest scores in $S^c$.
-Then,